Athoir/GrooverTechTest/README.md

 ### Security
 A basic solution would be to implement a maximal number of request on the target endpoint per sender.
 In the case of a login it could be as simple as only accepting 3 tries per our for each usernames.
 To add to the login situation (or any user filled form) a captcha can also be used to mitigate the automation of the attack.

+## Design choices

+Idealy the .tfvars files should not be stored in git as they are susceptible to contain sensitive data.
+Whether they have to be store entirely in a secret manager (like vault for exemple) or templated with variables from a secured source will depend on your existing infrastructure and needs.